A woman taking her temperature and holding her head

 1. Butterfly Rash

-Forty percent of people diagnosed with lupus develop a red, bumpy rash that extends from the bridge of the nose and across the cheeks in a butterfly-shaped pattern.
+Forty percent of people diagnosed with lupus develop a red, bumpy rash extending from the nose's bridge and across the cheeks in a butterfly-shaped pattern.
 While the face rash is the most common, a rash may appear anywhere on the body.

 Exposure to sunlight may make the lesions worse.
 Sensitive individuals may experience a severe skin reaction with an exacerbation of other symptoms when exposed to sunlight.